inside.ewu.edu

 Pre-requisites: POLI 100.

-This course examines two of the ways that people can affect the political system, by voting and joining political parties, and it considers ways to link those through political campaigns.
-It will analyze and evaluate party systems and explore the functions of modern U.S. political parties.
-Students will explore how and why people vote, the nature of modern elections and the evolution of campaigning in the United States.
+Examines two of the ways that people can affect the political system, by voting and joining political parties, and it considers ways to link those through political campaigns.
+It analyzes and evaluates party systems and explores the functions of modern U.S. political parties.
+Students explore how and why people vote, the nature of modern elections, and the evolution of campaigning in the United States.

 POLI 350.
 CONTEMPORARY POLITICAL PROBLEMS.
 1-5 Credits.